tarenebg/cc1/docs/climate-claims-pt2.md

 US EPA b, O., 2016.
 Climate Change Indicators: Heat-Related Deaths.
 [Reports and Assessments] Available at: <https://www.epa.gov/climate-indicators/climate-change-indicators-heat-related-deaths> [Accessed 18 Oct.
 2021].

 USGCRP, 2016.
 The Impacts of Climate Change on Human Health in the United States: A Scientific Assessment. [online] U.S. Global Change Research Program, Washington, DC.pp.1–312.
 Available at: <https://health2016.globalchange.gov/executive-summary.html> [Accessed 18 Oct.
 2021].

-# Common Themes
-Despite widespread criticism of “fake news”, it is understandable that climate claim articles can easily draw in the reader to understand a different perspective.
-After all, they are commonly rooted in environmental and climate science and are biased towards a specific perspective.
-Hasty generalization was often used to draw conclusions based on limited resources, as there was not satisfactory data to apply findings about one specific study to a broad group.
-I observed this broad generalization in nearly every article, which often had one hand-picked source to back up their claims while ignoring any other supporting research.
-The claims were also frequently extended to broadly apply to all climate situations, as opposed to the region of interest from evidence, which is not an accurate justification.
-Many of the climate claims and their supporting arguments follow a common thread of not having adequate evidence to back up controversial and strong claims.